Updated from original post 6/1/17.

 Grover Shannon, Emeritus Professor, University of Missouri, Division of Plant Sciences

-Severe flooding over the weekend has many low-lying soybean fields underwater.
+Severe rainfall events and flooding over the last 6+ weeks have many of the few planted soybean fields completely saturated or underwater.
 As the water dissipates yield potential and replant questions will arise.
 Flooding can be divided into either water-logging, where only the roots are flooded, or complete submergence where the entire plants are under water (VanToai et al., 2001).
 Water-logging is more common than complete submergence and is also less damaging.
 Soybeans can generally survive for 48 to 96 hours when completely submersed.
 The actual time frame depends on air temperature, humidity, cloud cover, soil moisture conditions prior to flooding, and rate of soil drainage.
 Soybeans will survive longer when flooded under cool and cloudy conditions.
 Higher temperatures and sunshine will speed up plant respiration which depletes oxygen and increases carbon dioxide levels.
 If the soil was already saturated prior to flooding, soybean death will occur more quickly as slow soil drainage after flooding will prevent gas exchange between the rhizosphere and the air above the soil surface.
 Soybeans often do not fully recover from flooding injury.

 Crop injury from water logging is difficult to assess.
 Water-logging can reduce soybean yield 17 to 43% at the vegetative growth stage and 50 to 56% at the reproductive stage (Oosterhuis et al., 1990).
 Yield losses are the result of reduced root growth, shoot growth, nodulation, nitrogen fixation, photosynthesis, biomass accumulation, stomatal conductance, and plant death due to diseases and physiological stress (Oosterhuis et al., 1990; VanToai et al., 1994 and 2003).
 A significant amount of genetic variability for flooding tolerance among soybean varieties occurs in maturity groups II and III (VanToai et al., 1994) and likely exists for maturity group I soybeans as well.